-At Trent Cotney, P.A., we understand the fickleness of the construction industry.
+At Cotney Construction Law, we understand the fickleness of the construction industry.
 Working in construction comes with its own set of difficulties especially for lienors.
 An area of contention for lienors is the unexpected end of a project after investing time and resources into it.
 Whatever the reason for the project’s termination, as a lienor, it is wise to know what to do when you receive a Notice of Termination.

 Record a Claim of Lien